openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ## Starting Combat

 When the GM declares that combat will begin, the game is separated into rounds.
-Each round represents about six seconds of time in game, and during a round, each PC and each GM-controlled NPC will receive one turn.
+Each round represents about six seconds of time in game, and during a round, each PC and each NPC enemy or ally will receive one turn.
 Before combat begins, there are two things that must be done: determining surprise and rolling for initiative.

 ### Determining Surprise